Immunisation and Vaccination Service (School Age)

 Throughout the academic year, we offer the following

-• Year 8 – HPV 1st dose and MMR (if required)
+• Year 8 – HPV and MMR (if required)

-• Year 9 - Diphtheria, Tetanus and Polio (Td/IPV) & Meningitis ACWY and 2nd dose HPV and any missed HPV/ MMR
+• Year 9 - Diphtheria, Tetanus and Polio (Td/IPV) & Meningitis ACWY and any missed HPV/ MMR

 Human Papilloma Virus (HPV):

 HPV is a very commonly transmitted infection and increases the risk of developing some cancers later in life.
 The HPV vaccine helps protect young people from being infected by the virus.
-The national HPV vaccination programme is a two-dose course.
-Dose 1 is offered to both boys and girls in year 8 and dose 2 in year 9 of school.
-More information can be found HPV information leaflet
+The national HPV vaccination programme is a one dose course and is offered to both boys and girls in year 8.
+More information can be found here: HPV Information Leaflet

 Diphtheria, Tetanus & Polio booster (Td/IPV) and Meningitis ACWY: